cds-snc/az-struts/README.md

 # az-struts

-This is a tiny proof-of-concept [Struts 2](https://struts.apache.org/) app to trial Azure container deployments.
+This is a tiny [Struts 2](https://struts.apache.org/) app to trial Azure container deployments.

 ## Getting started